Book can be found in:

 Perceived monsters behave like normal people rather than the expected monsters in media.
 Alternatively, leaders are often selected based on how they look.
 They get elected if they look like they deserve to be in power.

 Corruptible people exhibit Machiavellianism, narcissism, and psychopathy.
 These three traits form a dark triad.
 Machiavellianism refers to claims that ends justify the means.
 The individual has moral indifference, and uses interpersonal manipulation and scheming to get their way.
 Narcissism refers to arrogance, self-absorption, grandiosity, and a need for recognition.
 Psychopathy refers to a lack of empathy, reckless, and impulsive.
-Each of the traits is on a continuum, as everyone potentially has even very mild stains of them.
+Each of the traits is on a continuum, as everyone potentially has even very mild strains of them.

 Conspicuous consumption is a signal of status, because it means that the individual has money.
 The more frivolous the use of money, the more effect it is at signaling status.